halide/Halide/README.md

 # Halide OpenGL/GLSL backend

-TODO: update this for OpenGLCompute, which is staying
+TODO(https://github.com/halide/Halide/issues/5633): update this for OpenGLCompute, which is staying

 # Halide for Hexagon HVX